BeatTogether/BeatTogether.Quest/README.md

 ## Installation

+Recommended Install:

+Here is how to install the mod in headset:
+- Go to the Browser section of the BMBF app.
+- Click the small globe icon in the top right-hand corner and click QuestBoard
+- Hit "Download Mods"
+- Scroll down till you find "BeatTogether" and hit the blue download button on the right hand side.
+- It will say its downloaded.
+Make sure to hit "Sync to Beat Saber" to apply changes
+- You are now ready to play!

+Manual Install:

 To install, Download the latest mod from our releases.
 [Click Here](https://github.com/pythonology/BeatTogether.Quest/releases)

 After downloading, upload the .zip to BMBF on the upload tab of the web interface.